Full Stack Next.js Ephemeral Rapid Development Framework.

 It is a command line interface code generation tool.

-Instead, you use it to generate full stack features including authentication, authorization, and payments.
+You use it to generate common, customizable, and configured web development boilerplate including authentication, authorization, and data validations.

 You can also scaffold database schemas and user interfaces to use as a reference to build your own full stack application.